-- H2O has absorption features across the electromagnetic spectrum including many absorption lines in the near infrared as well as significant continuum absorption.
-Within the spectral range of CLARS-FTS observations, we carefully select 15 spectral intervals containing dominant H2O absorption lines, as shown in Figure 2 and Table 1, across the spectral range from 4000 to 8000 cm-1 for retrieving H2O SCD.
-Each interval is 5 to 14 cm-1 wide and contains two to nine moderately strong absorption lines.
-Rodgers (2000) showed that information analysis is a powerful tool for evaluating the efficiency of band channels selected for retrieval.
-Therefore, we conduct information analysis by calculating the information content (IC) for each band - selected for retrieving H2O SCD.
-IC is calculated as $-\ln|\mathbf{I} \mathbf{A}|/2$ , where I is the identity matrix and A is the averaging kernel, a measure of the sensitivity of the retrieval state to true state variables.
-A detailed theoretical description of the information analysis can be found in Su et al. (2015).
+H_2O has absorption features across the electromagnetic spectrum including many absorption lines in the near infrared as well as significant continuum absorption.
+Within the spectral range of CLARS-FTS observations, we carefully selected 15 spectral intervals containing dominant H_2O absorption lines, as shown in Fig. 2 and Table 1, across the spectral range from 4000 to 8000 cm-1 for retrieving H_2O SCD.
+Each interval is 5 to 14 cm^{-1} wide and contains two to nine moderately strong absorption lines.
+Rodgers (2000) shows that information analysis is a powerful tool which can be used in the channel selection process.
+Therefore, we conduct information analysis by calculating the information content (IC) for each band selected for retrieving H2O SCD.
+IC is calculated as $-\ln |\mathbf{I} - \mathbf{A}|/2$, where \mathbf{I} is the identity matrix and \mathbf{A} is the averaging kernel, a measure of the sensitivity of the retrieval state to true state variables.
+A detailed theoretical description of the information analysis can be found in Su et al. (2016).
 The RT model used here is the numerically efficient 2S-ESS RT model (Spurr and Natraj, 2011).
-The detailed settings for the 2S-ESS model are described in Section 5.
-In the RT model, absorptions by the dominant gas molecules in the atmosphere, including H2O, CO2, N2O, CO, CH4, O2, N2 and HDO, are - 30 considered by using an a priori atmospheric profile obtained from the National Center for Environmental Prediction (NCEP)-National Center for Atmospheric Research (NCAR) reanalysis data (Kalnay et al., 1996).
-AOD observations from

-AERONET, and SSA and g from MERRA-GOCART are included in the RT model (details are provided in Section 5).
-Here, we assume that only one state variable, i.e., $H_2O$ SCD, is retrieved.
-Therefore, the IC values shown in Figure 2 are for $H_2O$ retrieval only; they are indicators of the precision of $H_2O$ retrieval in the selected bands.
-For any band with IC value equal to x, as many as $e^x$ different atmospheric $H_2O$ states can be distinguished (Rodgers, 2000).
-The purpose of the IC calculation is

-5 to show the sensitivity of each absorption band to the variation of H2O SCD.
+The detailed settings for the 2S-ESS model are described in Sect.
+5. In the RT model, absorptions by the dominant gas molecules in the atmosphere, including H2O, CO2, N2O, CO, CH4, O2, N2, and HDO, are considered by using an a priori atmospheric profile obtained from the National Center for Environmental Prediction (NCEP)-National Center for Atmospheric Research (NCAR) reanalysis data (Kalnay et al., 1996).
+AOD observations from AERONET, and SSA and gfrom MERRA-GOCART are included in the RT model (details are provided in Sect.
+5).
+Here, we assume that only one state variable, i.e., H2O SCD, is retrieved.
+Therefore, the IC values shown in Fig. 2 are for H2O retrieval only; they are indicators of the precision of H2O retrieval in the selected bands.
+For any band with IC value equal to x, as many as e^x different atmospheric H2O states can be distinguished (Rodgers, 2000).
+The purpose of the IC calculation is to show the sensitivity of each absorption band to the variation of H2O SCD.
 While fitting the CLARS-FTS measured spectra, we retrieve more state variables including other trace gas abundances (CO2, CH4, CO, and N2O) and continuum shape parameters (Fu et al., 2014).
-From the IC results shown in Figure 2, we can see that the average IC is high (about 6 on average) and similar among all bands, which indicates very high retrieval precision compared with the a priori information (Rogers, 2000).
+From the IC results shown in Fig. 2, we can see that the average IC is high (about 6 on average) and similar among all bands, which indicates very high retrieval precision compared with the a priori information (Rogers, 2000).
 H2O SCDs retrieved from these 15 bands will be shown in the following section.